Back to Work Mom: Returning to Work After Kids & $ Tips for Familes

 TPB: What are some challenges you think families face today?

 Laura: Like I mentioned, people get too caught up with stuff.
-It can be stressful to try and afford things that you really don’t need.
+It can be stressful to try and afford things that you really don’t need – however, when it comes to buying absolute necessities, it may be that something like St. Louis hard money loans can get you out of financial difficulty.
 Kids also seem to be overscheduled; I read an article recently about young teens and anxiety.
 These kids are suffering because they want instant gratification and don’t know how to deal with things, with life.
 Too much screen time also seems to be a big issue for causing anxiety in kids.
 It’s important for kids to learn to entertain themselves.
 Some of our best family memories are of having all the kids home and they were just playing together.

 TPB: How has the transition back to work been for you?